OCR-D/ocr-d.github.io/v2.6.0/ocrd_zip.md

 self-contained representation of a [workspace](/mets).

-With such a representation, data producers are not forced to provide dereferencable HTTP-URL for the files they produce and data consumers are not forced to dereference all HTTP-URL.
+With such a representation, data producers are not forced to provide dereferenceable HTTP-URL for the files they produce and data consumers are not forced to dereference all HTTP-URL.

 While METS does have mechanisms for embedding XML data and even base64-encoded